 Honestly, this feels like 2 cards in one with a conditional cantrip built in, making Garruk’s Uprising an obvious choice for decks playing a fair number of big creatures.
 While this is an exciting card, I cannot help but be a little concerned about this power level remaining a precedent.
 Looking at this along with Conspicuous Snoop, Teferi, Master of Time, and Terror of the Peaks, not to mention a slew of other cards that have either been banned or created consternation in constructed formats since War of the Spark, one wonders not whether these current powerhouses will be made obsolete in the coming years, but when?

 What do you think?
 Are we going to keep seeing the reign of power creep, or is Wizards finally going to ease up on the release of high-powered cards?
 Come join our Patreon Discord and chat with me about it!
-Patrons receive a bunch of awesome benefits and you’ll be supporting the gaming content Assorted Meeples puts out here, on Twitch, and on YouTube.
+Patrons receive a bunch of awesome benefits (including the ability to coordinate some MTG games through a SpellTable setup or drafting with untap.in), and you’ll be supporting the gaming content Assorted Meeples puts out here, on Twitch, and on YouTube.
 A huge thank you to our current Patrons as well – your support means the world to us and plays a key role in helping us continue to keep things running!